elouanhaquin/elouanhaquin/README.md

  - 🎓 I am currently a Unity Programmer at ECA Group (thats why all my projects are on hold) !
  - ⛵ To be more specific, I am doing a simulator on underwater mine countermeasures, you can learn more [here](https://www.ecagroup.com/en/business/eca-group-reaches-another-milestone-with-regard-to-the-unmanned-vehicles-that-will-be-manufactured-in-belgium-for-the-mine-warfare-programme-of-the-belgian-navy-and-the-royal-netherlands-navy).
- - 🚀 I have an associate’s degree in Computer Science, and I'm a part time student at CESI University, where i'm working towards obtaining a bachelor degree in Lead Programing.
+ - 🚀 I have an associate’s degree in Computer Science, and I'm a part time student at CESI University, where I'm working towards obtaining a bachelor degree in Lead Programing.
  - 🤓 When I'm not in school, I'm working as a programmer at Eca Robotics.

 ##